Students taking a gap year

 There are two parts to the accommodation application process, an online application form which you complete and a common confidential reference form to be completed by your school.

 Applications must be made in the year prior to taking up residence and cannot be deferred.
-You can request that your school complete the common confidential reference form which we will hold until you submit your application.
+You can request that your school complete the common confidential reference form while you are still at school and we will hold it until you submit your application.
 You need to make sure that this form is clearly marked with the year in which you are applying for residence.

 Find out how to Apply for a hall.

 You don't have to take a gap year to enjoy overseas travel - you could do an overseas exchange in your second or third year WHILE you study at UC!

 UC offers student exchanges with over 60 partner universities worldwide where you can spend a year or a semester studying towards your UC degree on exchange.
 You remain enrolled at UC for the duration of your exchange and pay UC tuition fees only.

 Complete our online form and we'll ensure you're kept up to date on key dates and important information for students on a gap year.